At a Glance

 - Heat therapy (heating pads) — Increases blood flow, relaxes muscles.
 Best for: chronic stiffness, mild tension.
 Slower onset than TENS or massage.

 Often used together: TENS for pain blocking + massage gun for muscle release + heat for relaxation.
-Combo TENS units like NURSAL include heat therapy in one device.
+Some combo units (e.g., Beurer’s EM59) add a heat mode in one device, but most budget combos — including the Belifu — do not.

 How We Picked